Last Modified: December 4, 2023 | Published: February 25, 2023

 - Your child drifts off.
 For example, your child may be quickly drawn away from the focus of the activity.
 In reference to your child, you may hear family members say, “Look, squirrel!” jesting that your child is easily distracted by the smallest thing.

 - Your child is impulsive.
 For example, your child struggles to stop and think.

 - Your child is constantly moving.
 For example, your child seems to be constantly moving, tapping, playing with something, drawing, chewing, or bouncing.

 Here are seven tips for having patience with yourself and your ADHD child.

 1. Learn strategies for regulating your own emotions.

 When we are experiencing strong emotions ourselves, feeling stressed and overwhelmed, it can be extremely difficult to have patience with ourselves and our children.
 Practicing calming techniques, mindfulness, and self-care can help us be better parents.
 For help, check out this blog on tips for calming down as a parent.

 Learning to have patience for your child’s ADHD symptoms can be done.
 You can learn to have kindness towards yourself and more tolerance for your child’s challenges.
 Parent compassion is one of the highest evidence-based interventions for ADHD .
 Not sure how to do this?
-Try this free course.
+Try the Cadey app for helpful tips today.

 2. Know it is not your child’s fault.
 Their brain is wired differently.